-- Godfrey's face is twice as wide and just as long as Buddy's face.
-Draw Godfrey's face. - 2.
-Kilroy's face is twice as long and just as wide as Buddy's face.
-Draw Kilroy's face. - 3.
-Dabney's face is twice as long and twice as wide as Buddy's face.
-Draw Dabney's face.

-- 4. Look up scale factor in section 3.5, discuss it in class, and record it in My Word Bank. - 5.
+- Godfrey Buddy 1.
+Godfrey's face is twice as 1 unit. wide wide and just as long as Buddy's face.
+Draw unit long Godfrey's face.
+2. Kilroy's face is twice as long and just as wide as Buddy's face.
+Draw Dabney Kilrov Kilroy's face.
+3. Dabney's face is twice as long and twice as wide as Buddy's face.
+Draw Dabney's face. - 4.
+Look up scale factor in section 3.5, discuss it in class, and record it in My Word Bank. - 5.
 Whose face represents Buddy's face scaled by a scale factor of 2? - 6.
 Whose face represents Dabney's face scaled by a scale factor of $\frac{1}{2}$? - 7.
 Which two faces look the most alike? and Be prepared to defend your opinion to your classmates.